mercadopago/devsite-docs/guides/in-person-payments/mp-point/how-to-integrate.en.md

 Next, it is necessary to configure the `device_name` from the Mercado Pago application.
 It is used to identify your cell phone or tablet and relate it to your Mercado Pago account.
 In this way, you will know which device to send the payment order to.

 The next step consist in generating a payment order and sending it via API to the corresponding device.
-The user will see the order sent to the application in the screen of the device.
-This means that the user will be able to swipe the card at that moment and continue with the proccess.
+The user will see the order sent to the application in the device's screen.
+It means that the user will be able to swipe the card at that moment and continue with the process.

 Once the payment is processed, the user will see the result in the Mercado Pago application.
 Finally, the order will close and the corresponding payment will be created